marklit/datafluent_pg/README.md

                        SUPERUSER;\""
 ```

-With PostgreSQL access setup, create a database called ``intel``.
+With access setup, I've created a PostgreSQL database called ``intel``.

 ```bash
 $ createdb intel
 ```

-I'll import one of the datasets within fivethirtyeight's repo.
+I'll import one of the datasets within FiveThirtyEight's repo.
 Note, because the dates within this dataset are not formatted in ```YYYY-MM-DD``` format, I needed to override the format so that the ```MM/DD/YYYY``` format would be read properly.

 ```bash
 $ python3 -m pip install csvkit